To give real service, you must add something which cannot be bought or measured with money, and that is sincerity and integrity-Douglas Adams.

 acquired abilities, skills, and knowledge in an operational environment, where other

 issues -noise, organizational culture, and the behavior of others including members

 of the public, will affect this training-either upward or downward.

-This ensures that the new behaviors are ‘hard wired’ from short term to long term memory, where replication over time (and practice) will make them become automatic.
+This ensures that the new behaviors are ‘hard-wired’ from short term to long term memory, where replication over time (and practice) will help them become automatic.